NetApp/beegfs/roles/beegfs_ha_7_2/docs/role_tags.md

     - storage                                    # Provisions storage and ensures volumes are presented on hosts.
     - storage_provision                          # Provision storage.
     - storage_communication                      # Setup communication protocol between storage and cluster nodes.
-    - storage_format                             # Format all provisioned storage.
+    - storage_format                             # Format all provisioned storage when not previously formatted.
     - beegfs_ha                                  # Install and configure the BeeGFS HA cluster (ensure volumes have been presented to the cluster nodes).
     - beegfs_ha_package                          # Install the BeeGFS HA packages.
     - beegfs_ha_configure                        # All BeeGFS HA configuration tasks (Ensure volumes are present and BeeGFS packages are installed).